kvmelxv/kvmelxv/README.md

 - 🌱 Currently learning: TypeScript, Java, testing practices, and software design patterns
 - 💬 Ask me about: front-end frameworks, back-end APIs, software tooling, and anything JavaScript or Java
 - ⚡ Fun fact: I love turning ideas into apps — and coffee is my favorite coding companion ☕💻

 ---

+Thanks for visiting my profile!
+Feel free to reach out if you'd like to collaborate 😄- ⚡ Fun fact: I love turning ideas into apps — and coffee is my favorite coding companion ☕💻

+---